 JAVA_TOOL_OPTIONSis honoured by every JVM tool, includingjstackandjcmd. - Spring Boot relaxed binding handles kebab-case:

 MYAPP_FEATURE_NEW_UIbinds tomyapp.feature.new-ui.
 Use@ConfigurationPropertieswith kebab-case property names; Spring translates automatically. - Container env-only deployment: in modern container orchestrators, JVM apps usually skip config files entirely and rely on environment variables injected by Kubernetes ConfigMaps / Secrets, AWS Parameter Store, or Azure Key Vault.
-See the env-vars tips guide for Kubernetes patterns.
+See the env-vars tips guide for cross-platform patterns.

 - Validate your .env file before committing with the .env validator.